FAQs, tips and tricks to help you plan your bicycle ride around the world.

 What was your favorite…?

-Specifically: I often site climbing Mt Everest and earning, not just he physical achievement, but learning how it was really the emotional sense of pride that was my prize.
+Specifically: I often cite climbing Mt Everest and earning, not just the physical achievement, but learning how it was really the emotional sense of pride that was my prize.
 However, I can say without exaggeration that every experience is worthwhile; the challenge is learning how to see the best in everything.
 That sounded cliché, but the truth is that most of the time riding a bicycle can be a painful, lonely and boring experience, and you will certainly see some of the worst things that humanity has to offer, so one must train themselves to see the positive, even if that positive is just a learning experience.
 View the Top 10 List of best and worst places in the world.
 Top 10 favorite foods.
 And more top 10 lists.

 What kind of bike did you ride?

-Basically, a very strong and durable steel mountain bike (steel can be welded by any auto mechanic or farmer) with downhill racing rims and kevlar tires.
+Basically, a very strong and durable steel mountain bike (steel can be welded by any auto mechanic or farmer) with downhill racing rims and Kevlar tires.
 Read more about my bike with a cool slideshow and neat captions.